Dishes With Dad

 • More Dessert Ideas

-But when Thanksgiving comes around this classic homemade pecan pie is on my table every year.
-I've tried many different recipes over the years including chocolate bourbon pecan pie, no corn syrup pecan pie, and maple pecan pie, and those are all great too, but this pecan pie recipe is the one I always go back to.
+When Thanksgiving comes around this classic homemade pecan pie is on my table every year.
+I've tried many different recipes over the years, including chocolate bourbon pecan pie, no corn syrup pecan pie, and maple pecan pie, and those are all great, but this pecan pie recipe is the one I always go back to.

-It's got a sweet caramel like filling with a deep flavor from the brown sugar and dark corn syrup and the addition of honey gives it a little more depth.
+The filling has a deep flavor from the combination of brown sugar and dark corn syrup, and the addition of honey gives it a little more depth.
 It's loaded up with fresh chopped pecans and baked in a flaky buttery crust.

 Overhead view of an unbaked pie crust filled with chopped pecans.

-1. Then mix together all of the filling ingredients and pour into the dish over top of the pecans.
+1. Mix together all of the filling ingredients and pour them into the pie dish over the top of the pecans.

 Overhead view of an unbaked pie crust filled with pecans and pecan pie filling ready to cook.

-If you want a fancier presentation you can add whole pecans to the top and arrange in a concentric circle pattern.
+Tip: If you want a fancier presentation, you can add whole pecans to the top and arrange in a concentric circle pattern.

 Side angle view of a prepared pecan pie with the pecan topping arranged in a concentric circle pattern.